Montería (hunt): Procedure

-Between 2-4 in the afternoon, the hunting is usually finalised, and this is communicated through a series of conches, once the dogs have finished their work.
+Between 2 and 4 in the afternoon, the hunting is usually finalised, and this is communicated through a series of conches, once the dogs have finished their work.
 Straight after this, the hunter must mark his kills.
 Ideally, an identifying tag on the harvested animal(s) and/or on a nearby tree or bush will be placed as a visible sign, so that the "arrieros" and their mules can easily find it.
 The hunters then return to the house to enjoy lunch and comment on the montería.
 A typical lunch will normally consist of a warm spoon dish, usually a cocido, soup or puchero.

 During the afternoon, the harvested animals begin to arrive to the house or meeting point, where the hunters will be able to appreciate them collectively and will normally take photographs.
 This is called the "junta de carnes" (literally meat gathering).
 Veterinaries and butchers will then proceed to extract the healthy animals' meat, which is, together with the trophies, almost always the owner's property, although the latter are usually given away for the hunter to keep as a token.

 If it has been a particular hunter(s) first montería kill, the tradition of the "noviazgo" is carried out.
 Essentially, he will be affectionately 'judged' by the captain of the montería on his or her kill.
 The hunter will be 'defended' by a 'defense attorney', whose job is merely ceremonial, since the hunter will be found 'guilty' and 'convicted' regardless.
 Once this friendly act is finished, some participants of the hunt will rub the animal's blood and guts against the hunter's face, similar to what happens in other European countries.
 He will sometimes be bestowed with a certificate that authenticates and validates the person as an official "montero".